 - These speakers are designed to be mounted between the framing members.
-Use a stud finder to locate the position of studs.
-Make sure you have a 2-inch clearance from the outside of the cutout hole from studs. - 2.
-Drill a 1/4-inch hole in the center of the area you plan to mount the speaker.
+Use a stud finder to locate the positions of joists and rafters.
+Make sure you have a 2-inch clearance from the outside of the cutout hole from joists and rafters. - Drill a 1/4-inch hole in the center of the area you plan to mount the speaker.
 Cut or bend a piece of wire (a coat hanger works well) to a 90-degree angle.
 Insert the wire into the pilot hole and fish around to make sure there aren't any obstructions which will interfere with the installation.